Jonathan’s Story

 Jonathan had visited this orphanage on a mission trip in 2005 and was struck by the impoverished living conditions of the orphanage.
 Especially moving was the lack of water to irrigate crops; without water, the orphanage was severely lacking in food supply.
 Jonathan’s Wish to provide irrigation to the fields met the needs of the orphanage for food and water.

 About a year after Jonathan’s death, his wish was granted and the irrigation system was installed.
-The system greatly improved the crop production at the orphanage.
-Since the installation of the irrigation system, Jonathan’s Impact was created to provide for the ongoing needs of the orphans at the Mbuya Nehanda Children’s Home and throughout Zimbabwe.
+This system improved crop production and enabled the home to meet the nutritional needs of the children.